Austria in the Eurovision Song Contest 2002: At Eurovision

-The show was broadcast in Austria on ORF eins with commentary by Andi Knoll and via radio on FM4 with commentary by Stermann and Grissemann.
-The Austrian spokesperson, who announced the Austrian votes during the final, was Dodo Roscic.
+The show was broadcast in Austria on ORF eins with commentary by Andi Knoll and via radio on FM4 with commentary by Stermann & Grissemann.

 Voting

 Below is a breakdown of points awarded to Austria and awarded by Austria in the contest.
 The nation awarded its 12 points to the United Kingdom in the contest.
+ORF appointed Dodo Roscic as its spokesperson to announce the Austrian votes during the final.